-Understatement of year: The past few weeks have been a bit of an adjustment for families.
-Social distancing has been difficult and frustrating for everyone.
-It's also been full of disappointments, both large and small, as major events and milestones—birthdays, graduations, family vacations—are delayed, downsized or canceled.
+Understatement of the decade: The past two years have been a bit of an adjustment for families.
+The pandemic has been full of disappointments, both large and small, as major events and milestones—birthdays, graduations, family vacations—were delayed, downsized or canceled.
 While these changes are upsetting for adults, they can be downright devastating to children.

-Together, these factors make it difficult for children to handle any disappointment right now.
-As parents, we can help our littles by giving them tools to handle these strange times.
+Together, these factors make it difficult for children to handle disappointments.
+As parents, we can help our littles by giving them tools to handle disappointment.

 For younger kids: “I know not being able to (X) is hard.”